muratk3n/thirdwave/en/tweets/2020/week25a.md

 Germany's culture code for itself is ORDNUNG.
 This is their "body-image", how they see themselves, want to be.
 The code can conjure up images of people walking in a single file, like automatons but ORDER isn't necessarily that.
-It can also be an absence of chaos.
-For an orderly process, you need to know the fundamentals of a situation, then a system can be designed to handle it which works in a way that makes it look easy.
+It could simply be absence of chaos.
+Also for an unchaotic process, you need to know the fundamentals of a situation, then a system can be designed to handle it.
 Take Berlin U-Bahn, there is no charge at the station entrance.
 You just freely walk in hop on the train.
 You have to have a ticket on you when you are on the train, but there is no stringent check at early entrance.
 This speeds up entry, exits.
 There are / can be checkers in the trains, enough of them that if you make a habit of not paying you'll eventually get caught.
 So everyone buys a ticket.
-Fast, "orderly".
 No chaos.

 ---